2008–09 Oklahoma City Thunder season

 The Oklahoma City Thunder played its inaugural season in the 2008–09 NBA season.
-It was the team's 1st season in Oklahoma City since the Seattle SuperSonics relocation was approved by league owners prior to settling a lawsuit.
+It was the team's first season in Oklahoma City since the Seattle SuperSonics relocation was approved by league owners prior to settling a lawsuit.
 The team played at the Ford Center.

 Oklahoma City hosted the New Orleans Hornets for two seasons, due to Hurricane Katrina's devastation along the Gulf Coast in August 2005.

-Until 2021, this represents the Thunder's last losing season.
+The Thunder finished with a 23–59 record, and would not have a losing season again until the 2020–21 season.